Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 ![Barnes 6-move checkmate](../diagrams/openings/Barnes6MoveCheckmate.png)

-As with quite a few other openings, this one can be reclassified as a king's pawn opening depending on your second move.
+As with quite a few other openings, this one can be reclassified depending on your second move.

+#### Barnes opening reclassified as Amar opening

+1. f3 e5
+2. Nh3

+If your opponent wants to try an early checkmate, your having a knight on h3 might deter them.
+You might even be able to beat them in less than twenty moves.
+For example:

+1. f3 e5
+2. Nh3 Nc6
+3. d4 Bd6
+4. Bg5 Nf6
+5. dxe5 Nxe5
+6. Nc3 Be7
+7. Ne4 h5
+8. Nxf6+ Bxf6
+9. Bxf6 gxf6
+10. Nf4 b6
+11. Nd5 Ba6
+12. Qd4 f5
+13. Qxe5+ Kf8
+14. Qxh8# 1-0

 #### King's pawn opening, king's head opening